One year of COVID-19: Big opportunity for Telecom Operators

 Several countries headed some weeks ago into lockdown again to reduce COVID-19 spreads.
 These protective measures, as it has been happening during the whole year, put mounting pressure on the telecoms operators to deliver high-quality, reliable, and fast connectivity services.
 However, it has been an interesting period of time for the telecom sector, and it still is.

 Households and their Internet connections have experienced a significant increase in usage over the last months.
-Some have suffered with low-speed copper-based connections or poor Wi-Fi in-home performance, and struggled to deliver streaming content, video calls or in general simultaneous connections with sufficient quality.
+Some have suffered with low-speed copper-based connections or poor Wi-Fi performance at homes, and struggled to deliver streaming content, video calls or in general simultaneous connections with sufficient quality.

 Nowadays, we spend most of our time at home, in these unprecedented, uncertain, challenging times… Despite being these some of the most used phrases in 2020, we truly believe that our mission is more important than ever because home schooling, home office and home entertainment are here to stay.

-All of us have realized the importance of a robust in-home performance for customer satisfaction. and recognize valuable attributes for our internet connectivity, such as excellent quality, reliability, and high capacity.
+All of us have realized the importance of a robust network performance at homes for customer satisfaction and recognize valuable attributes for our internet connectivity, such as excellent quality, reliability, and high capacity.

 As recently stated by Ericsson, “although network quality isn’t the only way to create differentiation and drive value for customers, it’s clear that it is a cornerstone of successful strategies and improved commercial KPIs.”
-Investments in improving network performance and experience can help operators defend or regain market leadership.
+Investments in improving network performance and network experience can help operators defend or regain market leadership, through competitive benchmarking.

 The value of ubiquitous high-speed broadband connectivity has also been demonstrated in numerous socioeconomic studies.
 In the report Full-fibre access as strategic infrastructure: strengthening public policy for Europe, Analysys Mason concludes that “reliable high speed reduces broadband users’ intention to churn more than anything else.”
 Furthermore, the report acknowledges that “the COVID-19 experience might stimulate demand for an ultra-reliable and overprovisioned fat pipe for all eventualities rather than a ‘good enough’ connection that is geared to consumer entertainment applications. […] End users do not want ‘up to xMbit/s’ depending on signal attenuation or number of concurrent users on the network; they want an ultra-high-speed connection and no conditions attached.”

-In Europe, users in countries such as the United Kingdom, Italy, Germany and Spain saw their Internet experience somehow affected, partially and/or temporarily, as we can see in our series of articles on COVID-19 impact on European residential networks.
+In Europe, users in countries such as the United Kingdom, Italy, Germany and Spain saw their network experience at homes somehow affected, partially and/or temporarily, as we can see in our series of articles on COVID-19 impact on European residential networks.
 This mostly happened during the first months of lockdowns and during some recent days of the Season Holidays or hard lock-downs.
-However, in general terms, Internet service has been, and still is, stable in these markets, but the Customer Experience has been affected as some of you might have realized in your own shoes.
+However, in general terms, Internet service has been, and still is, stable in these markets, but the Quality of Experiences and Customer Experience has been affected as some of you might have realized in your own shoes.

-At MedUX we are continuously monitoring network performance and customer experience to ensure that ISPs’ networks can continue delivering high-quality services and meet end-users’ connectivity requirements during the COVID-19 crisis.
+At MedUX we are continuously monitoring network performance and quality of experience to ensure that ISPs’ networks can continue delivering high-quality services and meet end-users’ connectivity requirements during the COVID-19 crisis.

 Download our series report by country —the United Kingdom, Italy and Germany— to have a general overview of the lockdown’s impact on fixed broadband networks, as well as all our insights into how the Customer Experience was affected by the COVID-19 outbreak and the increase of work from home measures.